-An allergic response occurs when a person's immune system reacts abnormally to a common substance in the environment.
-That substance, known as an allergen, causes an inflammation response in the body that may range from mild to life-threatening.
-Worldwide, as many as 30 percent of people are afflicted with allergies and the numbers are growing.
+An allergic response occurs when your immune system reacts abnormally to a common substance in the environment.
+That substance is known as an allergen.
+It causes an inflammatory response in the body that may range from mild to life-threatening.

-Allergic reactions may be caused by a number of different allergens but are generally broken down into three categories: ingested allergies, contact allergies, and inhaled allergies.
+Allergic reactions may be caused by a number of different allergens.
+They’re generally broken down into three categories:

-The most common type of allergy—inhaled—is caused when a person breathes in an allergen such as pollen or animal dander.
+- Inhaled allergies are the most common type of allergy.
+They’re caused when a person breathes in an allergen such as pollen or animal dander.

 Contact allergies occur when an allergen touches a person’s skin.